Aer Lingus: Jet aircraft

 Conversion of the European fleet to jet equipment began in 1965 when the BAC One-Eleven started services on continental Europe.
 The airline adopted a new livery in the same year, with a large green shamrock on the fin.
 In 1966, the remainder of the company's shares held by Aer Rianta were transferred to the Minister for Finance.

 In 1966, the company added routes to Montreal and Chicago.
 In 1968, flights from Belfast, in Northern Ireland, to New York City started, however, it was soon suspended due to the beginning of the Troubles.

 Aer Lingus introduced Boeing 737s to its fleet in 1969 to cope with the high demand for flights between Dublin and London.
 Later, Aer Lingus extended the 737 flights to all of its European networks.

-In 1967, after 30 years of service, General Manager Dr J.F.
-Dempsey signed the contract for the airline's first two Boeing 747 aircraft before he retired later that year.
+In 1967, after 30 years of service, General Manager Dr J. F. Dempsey signed the contract for the airline's first two Boeing 747 aircraft before he retired later that year.

 1970s to 1990s

-On 6 March 1971, Aer Lingus took delivery of the first of two Boeing 747s for use on the transatlantic routes.
+On 6 March 1971, Aer Lingus took delivery of the first of two Boeing 747s for use on transatlantic routes.
 The company later purchased a third for its fleet but quickly offered it for lease because it was not initially profitable for the company to fly 747s across the Atlantic.
 In 1974, Aer Lingus unveiled a new livery which eliminated the word International and/or Irish from the fuselage titles.
-The livery included two colours of blue and one green, plus the white shamrock on the fin.
+The livery included a dark green cheatline, light green upper surfaces and tail, split by a thinner blue line, plus a large white shamrock on the tail fin.

+In 1973 Aer Lingus opened the London Tara Hotel.

+In 1976, Aer Lingus purchased Dunfey Hotels from Aetna.

-In 1977, Aer Lingus recruited its first female pilot, Gráinne Cronin – the airline was the second in Europe (after SAS) to introduce female pilots.
+In 1977, Aer Lingus recruited its first female pilot, Gráinne Cronin – the airline was the second in Europe (after Scandinavian Airlines) to introduce female pilots.

 In September 1979, Aer Lingus became the first European airline other than Alitalia to be used by Pope John Paul II, when he flew aboard a specially modified Boeing 747 (EI-ASI or St. Patrick) from Rome to Dublin and later from Shannon to Boston.
 In the early 1980s, the 707s were phased out.

+In 1983 Aer Lingus subsidiary Dunfey Hotels acquired Omni International Hotels.

 In 1984, the airline formed a fully owned subsidiary, Aer Lingus Commuter, so that Aer Lingus could fly to larger cities in Ireland and Britain whose flying time from Dublin did not require jet aircraft.
 These services employed five of the Belfast-built Short 360 after conducting a trial with the Short 330.
-Around this time Aer Lingus purchased a majority shareholding in the cargo airline Aer Turas, owner of some DC-8 freighter jets.
+Around this time, Aer Lingus purchased a majority shareholding in the cargo airline Aer Turas, owner of some DC-8 freighter jets.

+In 1988, Aer Lingus sold Omni Hotels to World International Holdings, Ltd., and the Hong Kong–based conglomerate The Wharf (Holdings) Limited for $135 million.